Simple Dual Port RAM System

 -

-Inputs with signed data types and non-zero fraction lengths are not supported by the write enable input port.
+Inputs with signed data types and with non-zero fraction lengths are not supported by the write resolution input port.

 -

-The length of the write input data word must be a multiple of the length of the write enable word.
+The length of the input data word for recording must be a multiple of the length of the recording resolution word.